The Real Cost of a Dog or Cat Over 15 Years

 What annual costs should I budget for when getting a pet?

-How much should I set aside for unexpected vet bills?
+How much to set aside for unexpected vet bills?

 Does pet insurance actually save money over a pet's lifetime?